Willian199/dart_ddi/README.md

 `Use Case`: Application or device properties, like platform or dark mode settings, where the object's state needs to be consistent across the entire application.

 `Note`:

         - `Interceptor.onDipose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.

         - If you call dispose, only the Application or Session childrens will be disposed.

 ## Common Considerations:
-`Single Registration`: Ensure that the instance to be registered is unique for a specific type or use qualifiers to enable the registration of multiple instances of the same type.
+`Unique Registration`: Ensure that the instance to be registered is unique for a specific type or use qualifiers to enable the registration of multiple instances of the same type.

 `Memory Management`: Be aware of memory implications for long-lived objects, especially in the Singleton and Object scopes.